 Moving Average Lines

 Moving average (MA) lines are a graphical representation of past price history.
-For example, a 200-day simple moving average (SMA) plots a line on the chart using the average closing price for the past 200 days.
+A 200-day simple moving average (SMA) plots a line of the average closing price for the past 200 days.
 The period you choose for the chart determines the period used for the moving average lines.

-For more information on moving averages, check out my post Moving Average Guide: How to Use This Great Technical Indicator.
+For more on moving averages, check out this post.
 It explains in much greater detail the different types of moving averages.
 It gives you the formula to calculate moving averages and use them as a gauge of support and resistance.

-I don’t often use technical indicators when I trade.
-But the Moving Average Guide shows you some moving average chart setups you can use for trading.
+I don’t use technical indicators much when I trade.
+But the post I link to above shows you some moving average chart setups you can use for trading.
 For example, some traders use two moving averages — a slow and a fast.
 They watch for the lines to cross and this signals them to buy or sell.

 Relative Strength Line

 The relative strength index (RSI) measures losses against gains.
 Traders use it to determine whether a stock is overbought or oversold.
-Like moving averages, most stock charting software allows you to plot an RSI line.
-It’s usually displayed in a separate graph below the volume histogram.
+Like with moving averages, most stock charting software allows you to plot an RSI line.
+It’s usually displayed in a separate graph below the volume bars.

-For more in-depth information on relative strength, read my post Why the Relative Strength Index Matters.
+For more on relative strength, read this post.
 It shows you how to calculate the RSI and use it to determine overbought or oversold conditions.
 It also explains how some traders use RSI to determine entry and exit points.